telerik/winforms-docs/scheduler/views/views-walkthrough.md

 {{endregion}}

-1. Handle the RadScheduler ActiveViewChanging event.
+15\.
+Handle the RadScheduler ActiveViewChanging event.
 Use the SchedulerViewChangingEventArgs OldView and NewView to display in the status label.
-            #_[C#] Handling the ActiveViewChanging event_

 {{source=..\SamplesCS\Scheduler\Views\ViewsWalkthrough.cs region=activeViewChanging}}
 {{source=..\SamplesVB\Scheduler\Views\ViewsWalkthrough.vb region=activeViewChanging}}